Senate border security talks grind on as Trump invokes Nazi-era 'blood' rhetoric against immigrants

-WASHINGTON (AP) — White House and Senate negotiators dug in Sunday laboring to reach a U.S. border security deal that would unlock President Joe Biden's request for billions of dollars worth of military aid for Ukraine and other national security needs before senators leave town for the holiday recess.
+WASHINGTON (AP) — Time slipping, White House and Senate negotiators struggled Sunday to reach a U.S. border security deal that would unlock President Joe Biden's request for billions of dollars worth of military aid for Ukraine and other national security needs before senators leave town for the holiday recess.

 The Biden administration, which is becoming more deeply involved in the talks, is facing pressure from all sides over any deal.
-Negotiators had hoped to reach a framework by the weekend, but that's highly unlikely.
+Negotiators insist they are making progress, but a hoped-for framework did not emerge.
 Republican leaders signaled that without bill text, an upcoming procedural would likely fail.

 “They're poisoning the blood of our country,” Trump said about the record numbers of immigrants coming to the U.S. without immediate legal status.